-BE IT FURTHER RESOLVED, by the Board of County CommissionersCouncil of The Village of EsteroLee County, Florida, that:
+BE IT FURTHER RESOLVED, by the Council of The Village of Estero, Florida, that:

-Resolution.
-This resolution constitutes the Development Order of this Board the Village Council issued in response to the application for amendment filed by Miromar to the Timberland and Tiburon Development of Regional Impact.
-Application for Development Approval Filed by Timberland, Ltd. And Tiburon, Ltd., and the Notification of Proposed Change filed by University Highland Partnership, and the Village in response to the application for a change filed by Miromar Notice of the adoption of this amendment to the Timberland and Tiburon Development of Regional Impact shall be recorded by the developer, in accordance with section 28.222, Florida Statutes, with the clerk of the Lee County circuit court.

-2. Additional Developer Commitments.
-All commitments and impact mitigating actions volunteered by the developer in the prior and current Applications for Development Approval and supplementary documents and not in conflict with conditions or stipulations specifically enumerated above are hereby adopted to as part of the Development Order by reference.

-3. Binding Effect.
+- 1. Resolution.
+This resolution constitutes the Development Order of the Village Council issued in response to the application for amendment filed by Miromar to the Timberland and Tiburon Development of Regional Impact.
+Notice of the adoption of this amendment to the Timberland and Tiburon Development of Regional Impact shall be recorded by the developer, in accordance with Section 28.222, Florida Statutes, with the clerk of the Lee County Circuit Court. - 2.
+Additional Developer Commitments.
+All commitments and impact mitigating actions volunteered by the developer in the current application and prior Applications for Development Approval and supplementary documents and not in conflict with conditions or stipulations specifically enumerated above are hereby adopted as part of the Development Order by reference. - 3.
+Binding Effect.
 This Development Order is binding upon the developer and their heirs, assignees, or successors in interest.
 Those portions of this Development Order which clearly apply only to the project developer, including but not limited to the initial construction of capital facilities, will not be construed to be binding, however, upon future residents of single family dwelling units or persons purchasing individual house sites for personal residential purposes.

-It is hereby declared that the terms and conditions set out in this document constitute a basis upon which the developer and VillageCounty may rely in future actions necessary to implement fully the final development contemplated by this Resolution and Development Order.
+It is hereby declared that the terms and conditions set out in this document constitute a basis upon which the developer and Village may rely in future actions necessary to implement fully the final development contemplated by this Resolution and Development Order.